 Like Google Trends, Semrush has a market explorer feature to get valuable insights into the industry and get in-market audience insights.
 It also uses a line graph to illustrate traffic trends, the comparison between the total market and your chosen competitor.

 With Semrush, you can also check the website traffic metrics of your competitors.
 Its Traffic Analytics feature allows you to compare the traffic volume of your competitors, give website audience insights, and determine what your competitors are ranking for.

 Not only does it help with market research, but it also has features for content marketing and analytics tools for monitoring traffic.

 When it comes to tools, there’s no need to break the bank.
 Google Trends is a prime example of a free tool that can offer tremendous value.
-It offers businesses useful features for planning their editorial calendar, including insights into Google search trends and related queries.
+It offers businesses valuable features for planning editorial calendars, including insights into Google search trends and related queries.

 Don’t forget that Placeit by Envato also offers tons of free templates you can use to promote and grow your brand.